David A. Frank-Kamenetskii: Life

 in the secret military research institute code-named "Arzamas-16" or the "Installation".
-(In 1993, the Sarov became a sister city to Los Alamos, New Mexico, USA).
+(In 1993, the Sarov became a sister city to Los Alamos, New Mexico, US).

 In 1952, his second daughter, Maria was born and in the same year he suffered a major heart attack.
 In 1956, Frank-Kamenetskii left the "Installation" for Moscow.
 Between 1956 and 1970, Frank-Kamenetskii was the head of a laboratory in the I. V. Kurchatov Institute of Atomic Energy and organized and headed the Department of Plasma Physics at the Moscow Institute of Physics and Technology.
 He was teaching plasma physics and published several major works in plasma physics and biophysics.
 Between 1960 and 1970, he was the editor of the major Russian popular science magazine, Priroda (Природа, in English: Nature).
 Frank-Kamenetskii died in Moscow on 2 June 1970 due to a heart failure.